Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 <th>when active</th><td>The time when media will be active from monday till sundat, 1-7 and the time from 00:00 till 24:00 for example only in weekends from 6 in the morning till 5 in the evening: 6-7,06-17:00i.
 This is based on the user his timezone</td>
 </tr>
 <tr>
 <th>Use if severity</th><td>A list of checkboxes from the severities you would like to recieve notifications from.
-Selected severities will be displayed in color</td>
+Selected severities will be displayed in color. !!
+Read the warning below!!</td>
 </tr>
 <tr>
 <th>Status</th><td>Status of the media we have selected either enabled or disabled ( in use or not )</td>